K1R1T1/twitter_metrics/README.md

 # twitter_metrics
-Gather twitter metrics for a URL using BeautifulSoup
+Gather twitter metrics using BeautifulSoup

+This simple python code gathers data of number of likes, retweets, comments and the time stamp of a tweet.